Luracast/Restler/README.md

 use Luracast\Restler\Restler;

 //setup restler

-$r = new Restler(true); //turns on production mode. make sure cache folder is writable
+$r = new Restler(true); //turn on production mode by passing true.
+//If you are using file based cache (the default) make sure cache folder is
+//writable. when you make changes to your code make sure you delete the
+// routes.php inside the cache folder
 //...
 ```